nicevo/chat-bot/step-telegram.md

 That is it, or maybe just the beginning!?

 You now have a fully functional bot!

-It doesn't do much yet but now it's up to you to make it amazing!
+## Next steps

+In `app/views.py` there is a function called `process_text`.
+Use that to change the text and make the bot smarter.

+If you want something to get you started you can try these [ideas on chat bots](./bots-ideas.md).`

 [Back to index](./index.md)